Unboxed-Software/solana-course/content/token22-on-chain.md

 objectives:
 - Explain the difference between the `spl-token` and Token Extension programs
 - Describe how to accept either token program, accounts, and mints in your program
-- Explain how to use Anchor Interfaces
+- Explain how to use Anchor Interfacesgi
 ---

 # Summary